 - stop taking at least 2 weeks before having surgery

 - if pregnant or nursing, ask your doctor

 - interactions with other dietary supplements may also be possible

 How to increase absorption

 Quercetin is not well absorbed.
 Some research suggests bioabsorption is better when it's combined with sugar.
 Other research suggests bioabsorption increases when it's combined with phytosomes.
 Phytosome are basically plant fats that are attached to a compound.
 In this case, the compound would be quercetin.

 There are many quercetin phytosome supplements available.
 Right now there is no best brand to use.

 Does It Realy Work?

-It's too soon to tell if its a treatment or not.
+It's too soon to tell if it's a treatment or not.
 Previous studies tell that quercetin seems to have antiviral effects against SARS, influenza and other infectious diseases.
-But, the human proof is lacking.
+But, human proof is lacking.
 At this stage of the game, we don't know if it works but studies are ongoing.
 Even if it does work, this is not a substitute for social isolation, washing hands, and other important things to stop the pandemic.
 On the plus side, quercetin is not expensive and has few side effects.